ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Extras & Tips**

 Mauled by Concrete requires quick reactions and decision making.
-Dashing away for Wide Swings, to the side for Breaking Uppercut, and using vertical movement for Spiinning Strike.
+Dashing away for Wide Swings, to the side for Breaking Uppercut, and using vertical movement for Spinning Strike.
 Using AoE or homing attacks can help with it attempting to dodge.
 When Blood Sport is active, more attention should be given as attempting to simply kite is not worth the risk.
-Thrill Strike is best dodged via quicker movement abilities or dashing twice, as a lesser reaction time will not allow a single dash to be enough.
-Spite Parry can be fooled in order to land a heavier cast time ability by aiming or otherwise casting looking elsewhere and flicking at the last moment, as Blood Sport has both reaction and travel time in order to prevent damage.
-It is wise to try and save any stuns or falters to prevent a combo from building, as it does not stay still enough to shoot its attacks as easily.
+Thrill Strike is best dodged via quicker movement abilities or dashing twice, as without immediate reaction the explosion will not be escaped.
+Spite Parry can be fooled in order to land a heavier cast time ability by aiming or otherwise looking elsewhere and flicking at the last moment, as Blood Sport has both reaction and travel time in order to prevent damage.
+It is wise to try and save any stuns or falters to prevent a combo from building, as it does not stay still enough to shoot and break its attacks easily.
 If Mauled by Concrete is attempting a Trophy Kill, all focus should be given in order to dash on cue.

 %-se\[-\] **Death Messages**